Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Valve insufficiency (leakage of blood through the aortic valve back into the left ventricle)
+Leakage of blood through the aortic valve back into the left ventricle (valve insufficiency)

 The need for further treatment to repair or replace the valve

 Injury to the heart or a blood vessel

-Valve repair or replacement is done with heart surgery.
-Heart surgery is performed by a pediatric heart surgeon.
+Valve repair or replacement is done with open heart surgery.
+A pediatric heart surgeon does the heart surgery.
 The surgery lasts about 4 to 6 hours.
 It takes place in an operating room in a hospital.
 You’ll stay in the waiting room during your child’s surgery.

 You’ll be told to keep your child from eating or drinking anything for a certain amount of time before surgery.
 Follow these instructions carefully.

-During surgery.
-Your child is given medication (sedative and anesthesia) to sleep and not feel pain during surgery.
+Your child is given medicine (sedative and anesthesia) to sleep and not feel pain during surgery.
 A breathing tube is placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 Your child is also placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body while the heart is stopped so that it can be operated on.
-An incision is made in the chest through the sternum (breastbone) to access the heart.
+Your surgeon will make an incision in the chest through the sternum (breastbone) to access the heart.

 With valve repair, the surgeon opens the aortic valve by cutting through thickened or fused leaflet tissue.
 A patch can also be used to make the valve larger, if needed.

 With valve replacement, the surgeon replaces the aortic valve with an artificial one that is either biological or mechanical.
 Biological valves are made from human or animal tissue.
 Mechanical valves are made from material such as ceramic or metal.
-Or, the patient's own pulmonary valve may be removed and used to replace the aortic valve.
+Or, the child's own pulmonary valve may be removed and used to replace the aortic valve.
 This is known as the Ross procedure, which can be especially beneficial as the valve grows with your child.
 The pulmonary valve is then replaced with a valve from a human donor (homograft).

 Abnormal buildup of fluid around the heart and lungs